speezepearson/biatob/README.markdown

     - rename "My Predictions" to be more like...
 I dunno, "My Stakes"?
 And add filters for "mine"/"not mine"/"closed"/...
     - write copy explaining how to operationalize a bet well (or find somebody else's explanation)
-    - add "okay if empty but untouched" flag to Field to reduce visual noise

 - **Explanations:**